 The practical nature of this course.

-An apprenticeship at Level 3 or employment in a junior role in the industry.
+Employment in a junior role in the industry.

 Careers in this industry